SantosJGND/santosjgnd.github.io/docs/_posts/2023-07-19-bioinformatics-counts.markdown

 {% endhighlight %}

+The time complexity of matrix multiplication is `O(n^2.373)`, relative to simple count: `O(nk)`.

-This is much more efficient.
-The time complexity of matrix multiplication is `O(n^3)`, so this is much faster than the naive approach.
+This is more efficient for unbalanced datasets.
+This is common in biological datasets where the number of features (e.g. markers) is generally much larger than the number of samples.

 ### very large matrices